procube-open/pino-transmit-http/package/README.md

 --- | --- | ---
 throttle | `500` | Amount of milliseconds to throttle the transmission of the log messages.
 Note that `trailing = true, leading = false` is used.
 See [lodash.throttle](https://lodash.com/docs#throttle) debounce | `null` | Amount of milliseconds to debounce the transmission of the log messages.
 See [lodash.debounce](https://lodash.com/docs#debounce).
-If null then throttling is used url | `'/log'` | location where to send logs
+If null then throttling is used asJson | false | If set to true, requests will be sent in gzipped JSON format instead of msgpack url | `'/log'` | location where to send logs